The Purpose of Pre-AP Course Audit

 - Register and log in to your College Board professional account.
 Use the access code to add Pre-AP Course Audit to your account.

-- Attest to Pre-AP for All (one of the program requirements) or deferment.
+- Attest to Pre-AP for All (one of the program commitments) or deferment.

 - After a teacher has completed the Course Audit process, affirm the individual teacher as a teacher of record.